Summer Dance Intensives are coming up in August: RSVP for an audition to reserve your spot! More info here.

 After receiving a BFA in Dance and Arts Education from the State University at Brockport, and an MA in Dance Education from New York University, Rebecca Oviatt pursues dance performance, instruction, and choreography throughout NYC.
 She has danced since she was 5 years old and enjoys inspiring children, teens, and adults to express themselves through dance.
 Trained in ballet, modern, contemporary, hip-hop, improvisation, and choreography, Rebecca has had the pleasure of dancing for NYC choreographers Jana Hicks, Marijke Eliasberg, and Lea Helle.

-Rebecca is Dancewave Company Coach and the coach coordinator.
+Rebecca is a Dancewave Company Coach.

 Caci Pritchett began her dance training in Atlanta, Georgia, at North Atlanta Dance Academy under the direction of Michael Garrison.
 Since then she has trained with Nashville Ballet, Lines Contemporary Ballet, and Atlanta Ballet.
 She recently graduated from the Ailey/Fordham BFA Program as an E. Corrigan Scholar and Senior Leadership Awardee with a concentration in Pre-Med studies.

 Caci has worked with choreographers including Ron K. Brown, Sylvia Waters, Matthew Rushing, Norbert de la Cruz III, Darrell Grand Moultrie, Julian Barnett, Lynn Sterling and Lloyd Culbreath.
 She is now pursuing her professional career as a concert and broadway performer.

 She is extremely excited to join the Dancewave family as a Teaching Artist!